History

 At the time of its founding, CIC was comprised of three staff members.
 We now have 30 staff and more than 40 fellows and visiting scholars.

-Since its foundation, CIC has established itself as a leading policy research institution on fragile and crisis-affected states; multilateralism and global governance; crisis diplomacy, peace operations, and political missions; humanitarian crises, Afghanistan, and strategic mediation; and promotion of peace, justice, equality and inclusion in the Sustainable Development Goals (SDG16+).
+Since its foundation, CIC has established itself as a leading policy center and research institution on fragile and crisis-affected states; multilateralism and global governance; crisis diplomacy, peace operations, and political missions; humanitarian crises, Afghanistan, and strategic mediation; and promotion of peace, justice, equality and inclusion as part of the Sustainable Development Goals (SDG16+).

 We have been identified as one of the world’s leading think tanks on multilateralism for the last six years by the Global Go To Think Tank Index Report (2015-2020).